molda/ThingsHub/README.md

 Additional packages:
 - Devices - just a page that shows all connected devices(requires a use of the Flow component called `Devices status`)
 - ...more to come as needed

-To run the app, there's a few things that need to be done first:
-- make sure you have node.js installed (recommended version 8 or higher)
-- git clone this repo and cd into the created folder
-- install total.js framework using `npm i total.js`
-- run the install script using `node install.js`

-Now you can run the app `node debug.js`

 ![Flow](https://github.com/molda/ThingsHub/blob/master/imgs/th1.png)
 ![DashBoard](https://github.com/molda/ThingsHub/blob/master/imgs/th2.png)